 - Do not install a ski rack, antenna, etc., which are attached to the vehicle by means of a magnet.
 They affect the operation of the compass. - When cleaning the mirror, use a paper towel or similar material dampened with glass cleaner.
 Do not spray glass cleaner directly on the mirror as it may cause the liquid cleaner to enter the mirror housing.

 WARNING/INDICATOR LIGHTS AND AUDIBLE REMINDERS

 CHECKING BULBS

-With all doors closed, apply the parking brake and place the ignition switch in the ON position without starting the engine.
+With all doors closed, apply the parking brake and turn the ignition key to the ON position without starting the engine.
 The following lights will come on: